jon-lad/food_order_solo_project/recipie.md

 '''
-Given a menu and a user inputting 1 then order then 1 an empty is output to the console with 0 total price
+Given a menu and a user inputting 1 then order then 1 an empty order is output to the console with 0 total price
 '''
 #@patch('builtins.input')
 #def test_
 burger = Dish("Burger", 599)
 pizza = Dish("Pizza", 1099)
 menu = Menu()
-menu.add(burger)
+menu.add_dish(burger)
-menu.add(pizza)
+menu.add_dish(pizza)
 interface = Interface(menu)

 mock_inputs.side_effect = ['1', 'order', '1']